apache/druid/docs/api-reference/automatic-compaction-api.md

 #### Sample response

-A successful request returns an HTTP `200 OK` and an empty response body.
+A successful request returns an HTTP `200 OK` message code and an empty response body.

 ## Automatic compaction configuration

-### Get all automatic compaction configuration
+### Get all automatic compaction configurations

 Retrieves all automatic compaction configurations.
 Returns a `compactionConfigs` object containing the active automatic compaction configuration of all datasources.